-The Health Resources and Services Administration (HRSA) is accepting applications for the fiscal year (FY) 2022 Rural Residency Planning and Development (RRPD) Program.
-The purpose of this program is to improve health care in rural areas by developing new, accredited, and sustainable rural residency programs in family medicine, internal medicine, preventive medicine, psychiatry, general surgery, and obstetrics and gynecology, to support expansion of the physician workforce in rural communities.
-For the purposes of this notice of funding opportunity, rural residencies are allopathic and osteopathic physician residency programs that primarily train residents in rural clinical settings for greater than 50 percent of their total time in residency, and focus on producing physicians who will practice in rural communities.
+The Health Resources and Services Administration (HRSA) is accepting applications for the fiscal year (FY) 2023 Rural Residency Planning and Development (RRPD) Program.
+The purpose of this program is to improve health care in rural areas by developing new, sustainable rural residency programs or rural track programs (RTPs) that are accredited by the Accreditation Council for Graduate Medical Education (ACGME) to support expansion of the physician workforce pipeline in rural communities.
+For the purposes of this funding opportunity, rural residencies are allopathic and osteopathic physician residency programs that primarily train residents in rural clinical settings for greater than 50 percent of their total time in residency, and focus on producing physicians who will practice in rural communities.
+This includes ACGME RTP designation Types 1 and 2.